xenione/swipe-maker/README.md

 where be can keep aware of swipe progress

+The params description are:

 **global**: give us percent(1% 0-1) :0 means left limit and 1 means right limit.

 **index** and **relative**: in case we have more than 1 section that happend where we give more than 2 anchor points (like Two Steps Swipe)

-**index**: is the index of the secction (if we have 3 anchor points we have 2 sections: One from anchor 1 to 2 and the second secction from anchor 2 to 3)
+**index**: is the index of the section (if we have 3 anchor points we have 2 sections: One from anchor 1 to 2 and the second secction from anchor 2 to 3)

 **relative**: gives us the precent(1% 0-1) within the index section.